vladfeigin/foundry-agent-service-mcp-demo/README.md

   --push .
 ```

-Now we have a MCP server container for Linux pushed to ACR.

 ## 7. Deploy to AKS

 Azure Foundry expects your MCP server to be reachable over HTTPS only.
-So we need to install cert-manager CRDs for clusterissuer.cert-manager.io.
+So we need to install cert-manager, which provides the CRDs for `clusterissuers.cert-manager.io`.

 ```bash
 helm install cert-manager oci://quay.io/jetstack/charts/cert-manager \